The National Leiomyosarcoma Foundation is comprised of volunteer Board members committed to the foundation’s vision.

 Christopher is the son of an LMS survivor which is precisely why he started contributing to the National Leiomyosarcoma Foundation (NLMSF) in April 2019.

-He is Marine Corps combat veteran and currently owns Corvus SEO LLC, a Digital Marketing and Search Engine Optimization company based in Seattle, Washington.
+He is a Marine Corps combat veteran and currently owns Corvus SEO LLC, a Digital Marketing and Search Engine Optimization company based in Seattle, Washington.

-Finally, he recently had his first child in 2018, a beautiful baby girl named Rosalie, with his fiance Shaylah.
+He recently had his first child in 2018, a beautiful baby girl named Rosalie, with his fiance Shaylah.
 After his mother attended a wonderful conference put on by the NLMSF in 2019, Chris received and opportunity to contribute to the NLMSF and has been honored to help make forward progress for this rare disease!